stefan-it/lrz-gpu-tutorial/README.md

-# LRZ GPU tips
+# LRZ GPU tutorial

-This repository contains some tips for using the LRZ GPUs (mainly the *DGX-1* supercomputer).
+This repository contains some hints for using the LRZ GPUs (mainly the *DGX-1* supercomputer).

 **Notice**: This is not an official repository from LRZ.